mwsundberg/DMST290-assignment03/README.md

 - Added consistent navigation
   - Created heirarchical tree structure
   - Added CSS to show only one navigation subtree at once

+### Visual Designer (Jennifer Ngene)

+- Edited the CSS code Matt Sundberg had with the initial files in the reositotry
+- Made changes based on getting a sense of consistency within the website (changes logo size, scaled images down and repositioned them, imported new fonts, etc.)